abdeljalil-senhaji/DNAMethBS_pipeline/README.md

 #Path the file bed
 pathbed: "/path/script/merge_covered.bed"
 ```
-- **submit_SLURM.sh**: pipeline submission shell script, This script will be launched as a task on the cluster, acting as a "master" script executing all the tasks required at all stages of the pipeline.
+- **submit_SLURM.sh** is the pipeline submission shell script.
+It will be launched as a task on the cluster, acting as a "master" script executing all the tasks required at all stages of the pipeline.
 ```
 path_work_env= '/path/envirennement_pipeline'
 ```
-Sbatch configuration for the **Slurm cluster** example:
+See below for a Sbatch configuration example for the **Slurm cluster**:
 ```
 #SBATCH -J DNAMethBS-pipe-methylation-DNA                       # job name
 #SBATCH -q default                                              # partition name